 For International Entrepreneurs looking to legally remain and work in the United States, the much-discussed and so-called “EB-6” Employment-Based parole rule is now in effect, allowing this particular group of immigrant hopefuls to legally enter and stay in the US in a Parole status.

 Despite commonly being referred to as the EB-6 Visa, the new rule isn’t actually a visa at all and doesn’t provide a direct path to the coveted green card that comes with permanent residency.
 Instead, the final rule, released on January 17, 2017, by the United States Department of Homeland Security (“DHS”) and made effective on July 16, 2017, by USCIS, provides entrepreneurs who can meet the requirements with a new method of entering the United States in order to remain for employment within a start-up US company.

 As part of USCIS 8 CFR 212.19, the Parole Program for International Entrepreneurs allows for an initial stay of up to 30 months, extendable to a total of 5 years with re-parole, and provides work authorization for those accepted into the program, and their spouses.

 Despite the current focus on the EB-6 Parole for International Entrepreneur, the requirements for the program are nothing new in the immigration world.
-Just like with all other immigration programs, the burden of proof that all requirements are met are up to the applicant themselves and the business plan therefore remains an incredibly beneficial document to include with an application.
+Just like with all other immigration programs, the burden of proof that all requirements are met is up to the applicant themselves and the business plan, therefore, remains an incredibly beneficial document to include with an application.